1Regina/GrammaticalFramework_Book/README.md

 Notes and Exercises to Grammatical FrameworkA Programming Language for Multilingual Grammars and Their Applications by Aarne Ranta September 8, 2010
 #### WordNet, RGL and gf_lib_path
 1. When getting errors in every single A, N, or V in grammar, it can be a mismatch of the versions of RGL, wordnet and your grammars.
 There may be old *.gfo files lying around, even though you'd do make install from the latest gf-rgl.
-Better to just nuke everything in my $GF_LIB_PATH and do a fresh install.
+Better to just make everything in my $GF_LIB_PATH and do a fresh install.
 1. `git pull gf-rgl`
 2. `git pull gf-wordnet`
 3. empty contents in gf_lib_path/